Cambridge MA — Charles River and Memorial Drive at dusk

 $500K – $950K

 Closest to Boston across the Longfellow Bridge.
 Lechmere GLX access now live.
 Development pressure from Kendall Square spillover.
-Best value play in Cambridge today.
+Best value entry point in Cambridge today.

 Investment Analysis